afonsoal/fem-cut-cell-3D/README.md

 FEM code based on deal.II (www.dealii.org) to solve 3D problems using unfitted meshes under the cut-cell approach.
 The approach used to solve FEM equations in an unfitted mesh is based on the work of Mirtich (1996), where he outlined a technique to convert integrals on complex polyhedra into line integrals based on Green's theorem.
 The classical Poisson problem is solved in a sphere.
 Nitsche's method was used to impose boundary conditions weakly, following the mathematical formulation in Burman and Hansbo (2012).

+The actual code will be released soon after publication.
+For some results on the 3D Poisson Problem test case, see the folder results.

 A brief description of the main classes: